dart-lang/site-www/src/interop/js-interop/usage.md

 - [`globalContext`], which represents the global namespace that the compilers use to generate JS invocations.
-- [Helpers to type-check JS values]
+- [Helpers to inspect the type of JS values]
 - JS operators
-- [`dartify`] and [`jsify`], which type-check and auto-convert certain JS values to Dart values and vice versa.
+- [`dartify`] and [`jsify`], which check the type of certain JS values and convert them to Dart values and vice versa.
+Prefer using the specific conversion when you know the type of the JS value.

-and more.
+- [`importModule`] to import modules dynamically as `JSObject`s.

 More utilities might be added to this library in the future.

 [`dart:js_interop_unsafe`] contains members that allow you to look up properties dynamically.
 For example: